Larq Compute Engine: Design, Benchmark, and Deploy State-of-the-Art Binarized Neural Networks: Abstract

 \section{Abstract}

-We introduce Larq Compute Engine, the world's fastest Binarized Neural Network (BNN) inference engine, and use this framework to investigate several important questions about the efficiency of BNNs and to design a new state-of-the-art BNN architecture.
+We introduce Larq Compute Engine (LCE), a state-of-the-art Binarized Neural Network (BNN) inference engine, and use this framework to investigate several important questions about the efficiency of BNNs and to design a new leading BNN architecture.
 LCE provides highly optimized implementations of binary operations and accelerates binary convolutions by $8.5 - 18.5\times$ compared to their full-precision counterparts on Pixel 1 phones.
 LCE's integration with Larq and a sophisticated MLIR-based converter allow users to move smoothly from training to deployment.
 By extending TensorFlow and TensorFlow Lite, LCE supports models which combine binary and full-precision layers, and can be easily integrated into existing applications.
 Using LCE, we analyze the performance of existing BNN computer vision architectures and develop QuickNet, a simple, easy-to-reproduce BNN that outperforms existing binary networks in terms of latency and accuracy on ImageNet.
-Furthermore, we investigate the impact of full-precision shortcuts and the relationship between number of MACs and model latency.
+Furthermore, we investigate the impact of full-precision shortcuts and the relationship between number of multiply-accumulate operations and model latency.
 We are convinced that empirical performance should drive BNN architecture design and hope this work will facilitate others to design, benchmark and deploy binary models.

 ]